-If you have just been fitted for cosmetic dentures, it can take a little while to adjust.
+If you have just been fitted for dentures, it can take a little while to adjust.
 Partial or full dentures, crowns and bridges can all cause difficulties in the everyday life of the wearer, and you may find that you need to adapt certain habits until you become used to them.
 Visit us in our North West London or Hertfordshire clinic.
 Ideal locations for those in any area of London, Essex, Buckinghamshire, Cambridgeshire and Bedfordshire.

 If you are thinking about having dentures in the near future, click here.